 However, if the employee’s concerns are legitimate and have the potential to cause harm to someone in the workplace, the business should investigate the complaints further, whether that involves having a conversation with the employee the subject of the complaints, considering changes in the business’ processes and procedures or conducting a formal investigation.

 The manager who knows there is a problem

-In many cases, a manager will be aware from their own observations or feedback from other employees that there is a problem in the workplace.
+In many cases, a manager will be aware from their own observations or feedback from other employees that there is a problem in the workplace thanks to the Free CNC Training Courses and other management Courses he got online.
 This might be that staff members are not getting along or that employees are being overworked.
 There are many reasons why an employee may not approach management to make a complaint, including that they feel uncomfortable or that they fear that they may lose their job as a result of being a ‘trouble maker’.
 Managers should understand that some employees may be reluctant to make complaints, no matter how serious their concerns are.
 This reluctance can also occasionally manifest itself in anonymous complaints being made.
 Whilst employees should be strongly encouraged to put their name to a complaint, anonymous complaints cannot be ignored, especially if serious and legitimate concerns are raised.